AlexisJehan/Javanilla/README.md

 // Iterator that counts iterated groups final var countIterator = new CountIterator<>(batchIterator);

-// Wrap the Iterator to be used in a foreach-style loop for a better readability for (final var list : Iterables.wrap(countIterator)) {
+// Wrap the Iterator so that it could be used in a foreach-style loop for a better readability for (final var list : Iterables.wrap(countIterator)) {
 	System.out.println(list); // Prints [1, 2, 3], [4, 5, 6], [7, 8, 9] and [10]
 }

 System.out.println(countIterator.getCount()); // Prints 4
 ```